deanturpin/thoughts-on-software-dev/readme.md

-# Style
-Rather than define another coding standard I think more value can be gained from separating good practices applicable to programming in general and largely subjective aesthetics qualities (like brace usage).
+Rather than define _another_ coding standard I think more value can be gained from separating good practices applicable to programming in general and largely subjective aesthetics qualities (like brace usage).